bbanho/pgm/README.md

 ![Removed noise](removed_noise.png)

 > Bigger images usually require more than a simple rand() per pixel as noise algorithm.
 A more natural noise would be best described in parameters of different orders of magnitude as seem from further algorithms.
 > Grouping occurence, color variation, deformation gradients..
-A algorithm like Perlin's would help with this problem.
+An algorithm like Perlin's would help with this problem.

 ![Big image noise](gen_noise_big.png)
 ![Removed noise](removed_noise_big.png)